Resources

 Current guidance on inclusive language for medical and science journals (Science Editor, 2022).
 Inclusive language guidelines from the AMA Manual of Style, a resource used by scientific authors, editors, and publishers worldwide.

-Inclusive Language Guidelines (American Psychological Association, 2021).
+Inclusive Language Guide (American Psychological Association, 2021).
 These guidelines aim to raise awareness, guide learning, and support the use of culturally sensitive terms and phrases that center the voices and perspectives of those who are often marginalized or stereotyped.

 Conscious Style Guide.
 This website aims to help writers and editors think critically about using language—including words, portrayals, framing, and representation—to empower instead of limit.
 It includes style guides covering terminology for various communities and articles debating usage.